Calculation of the energies of the multideterminant states of the nitrogen vacancy center in diamond with quantum Monte Carlo: Conclusions and Discussion

+The use of different set of orbitals for the singlets and the $S_z=0$ projections of the triplets than for the $S_z=1$ projections of the triplets can prove to be problematic for the generalization of the QMC method for new solid-state qubit systems where experimental or theoretical reference data is not available.
+A straightforward way out of this problem would be to only use S.R. orbitals for representing all the states, but at least in this study this led to larger errors in the excitation energy of the $3E$ state.
+Further improvements to the wave functions can be obtained with new orbital optimization schemes or larger multideterminant expansions, which could also resolve the aforementioned problems.

+It should be noted that while larger multideterminant expansions could resolve many issues here, it is extremely hard to extrapolate simultaneously to infinite system size and full CI limit, and the improvement of the nodal surfaces with larger determinantal expansions will only work if the nodal errors decay quickly with the number of determinants.

+After resolving the issue of overestimation in the excited state energies, many interesting studies may follow.
 The use of fully correlated QMC can allow new, more complicated many-body studies of the magneto-optical properties of spin qubits.
 For example, the effects of surfaces, interfaces, or other defects to the excitation energies are difficult to simulate with cluster-based approaches or embedding schemes, but would be accessible with the $>200$ atom simulation cells used in this study.

 Many properties relevant for spin qubits require further development with QMC methods.
 For example, the study of structural properties and potential energy surfaces with QMC would be very useful.
 Studies on the estimation of atomic forces with QMC \cite{rios2019,yang2023} and structural optimization with stochastic forces \cite{chen2022} already exist.
 Another issue is the simulation of electron-phonon interactions, that play a key role in non-radiative transitions \cite{goldman2015b}.
 The phononic effects can be estimated by sampling atomic configurations based on the vibrational states estimated at DFT level, but DFT cannot treat the singlets.